rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: Distinguishing between rude surprises for authors versus rude surprises for readers.
 Readers do not have any of these non-orthogonalities.

-YK: so if you don't see a prefix, it's means the prototype.
+YK: So if you don't see a prefix, it's means the prototype.

-MM: lots of people will ...bah humbug, lost it...
+MM: Lots of people will ...bah humbug, lost it...

 WH: How would you put a data property on a prototype in this proposal?
 I understand that this is a rare case and you don't want to allow it by accident if someone omits the keyword, but if you do fall into that rare case, how would you do it?